AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/user-login.md

 User log in as Manager in Captivate Prime.

-When you are using Adobe Captivate Prime for the first time, you need to create your account, by following the steps below:
+When you are using Adobe Learning Manager for the first time, you need to create your account, by following the steps below:

-1. Launch Adobe Captivate Prime using the secure link you received by welcome e-mail from your Administrator.
+1. Launch Adobe Learning Manager using the secure link you received by welcome e-mail from your Administrator.

    Login screen appears.